Divine tempters dog treats are the best treats according to review.com article 2017

 Things to note about dog treat ingredients

 Unless an offal piece is very rare (rare animal or used by humans) it is much cheaper than meat typically.
 This is why while beef is the first ingredient in the reviews favourite dog treat, the next four are offal.
-NOTE we love offal for dogs, and I regular feed my dog beef liver dried and lamb kidney raw, but in very small amounts.
+NOTE we love offal for dogs, and I regular feed my dog beef liver dried, lamb based dog treat and lamb kidney raw, but in very small amounts.

 The raw feeders guide is to feed Meat at about 80%, then offal maybe 10-15% following by bone (for calcium).
 If a dog has a meat based main meal, then feeding them an offal based dog treat is perfectly fine.
 But as 95% plus of dog owners in the developed world typically feed their dog grain based commercial dog food, this kind of dog treat is still cheating your dog on animal meat protein.